Alpha-VLLM/LLaMA2-Accessory/docs/finetune/quantization.md

 We support <u>Q</u>uantized <u>P</u>arameter-<u>E</u>fficient <u>F</u>ine-<u>T</u>uning (**QPEFT**) methods including **QNormBias** and **QNormBiasLoRA**, which significantly minimize the computing demands.
 In QPEFT, we quantize the base model while only retain carefully selected trainable parameters.

 - **QNormBias**.
 Only the bias term and normalization weights are allowed for gradient updates.
-The pre-trained LLaMA2 weights are quantized and frozen.
+The pretrained LLaMA2 weights are quantized and frozen.

 - **QNormBiasLoRA**.
 The bias term, LoRA weights, and  normalization weights are allowed for gradient updates.
-The pre-trained LLaMA2 weights are quantized and frozen.
+The pretrained LLaMA2 weights are quantized and frozen.

 ## Best Practice